2014 Philippine FIBA Basketball World Cup team

 The Philippines men's national basketball team played at the 2014 FIBA Basketball World Cup held in Spain.
-The 24-team tournament began on August 30, and the winner automatically qualifies for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+The 24-team tournament began on August 30, and the winner automatically qualified for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 The Philippines qualified for the World Cup by virtue of the silver medal won by their 2013 FIBA Asia Championship squad.

 Team Philippines were eliminated on the preliminary round with a 1-4 standing, but almost all of their losses were close games and was won by a small margin.
 This was the first time in 40 years since the Philippine national squad made an appearance and won a game in the World Cup.

 Qualification

 The Philippines qualified for the 2014 FIBA Basketball World Cup through their finish in the 2013 FIBA Asia Championship which was hosted at home.
 They secured their place in the world cup by winning 86–79 over South Korea in the semifinal despite failing to clinch the title losing 71–85 to Iran in the final.